 I only found the watch stutter when I opened the Google Play Store and pulled up the keyboard.
 Aside from that, I have no issues.

 The Snapdragon 3100 processor and 1GB of RAM are required for every Wear OS watch:

 Fossil also provided 8GB of onboard storage, which is more than enough for apps and music.
-That much storage space is great for people who want to exercise when leaving their phone at home.
+That much storage space is great for people who want to exercise when leaving their phones at home.

-The Fossil sport smartwatch watch also includes NFC for Google Pay contactless payments, as well as GPS and an optical heart rate monitor.
+The Fossil Sport smartwatch watch also includes NFC for Google Pay contactless payments, as well as GPS and an optical heart rate monitor.